Pennsylvania Rural Health Model

 The Model is open to both critical access hospitals and acute care hospitals in rural Pennsylvania.
 Participating payers include Medicare, Medicaid, and certain commercial plans.
 Pennsylvania has committed to attain broad participation in the Model among payers and rural hospitals to help transform the care that rural hospitals provide and to improve the quality of care for as many rural Pennsylvanians as possible.

-CMS intends to make available up to $25 million in funding to help Pennsylvania implement the Model.
+CMS made available up to $25 million in funding to help Pennsylvania implement the Model.
 Under the Model, Pennsylvania will use this funding to oversee the Model, aggregate and analyze data, compile and submit reports, propose and administer global budgets, approve Rural Hospital Transformation Plans, conduct quality assurance, and provide technical assistance to participant rural hospitals as they redesign the care they deliver.
 The goal of this funding is to help Pennsylvania operationalize the Model and, ultimately, to achieve the Model’s targets described below.
 Pennsylvania will also contribute funding for the operation of the Model.

 Performance Period